Sakhile08/hello-world/README.md

 # hello-world
-My intro to Github, first session
+My intro to Github, first session.
+A newbie who is nervous but determined to make it!!!